-Further, the 230Th normalized sediment flux is lowest when 231 Pa/ 230 Th is highest and vice versa (Fig. 5) arguing against a major influence of particle flux on the temporal evolution of the 231Pa/230Th record.
-This observation is further corroborated by the 230Th normalized vertical sediment accumulation rate of around 3 to 7 $g/cm^2/ka$ for the time periods of highest 231Pa/230Th.
-Similar vertical fluxes have been reported from sites of circulation dominated 231Pa/230Th records (McManus et al. 2004: Gherardi et al. 2009: Roberts et al. 2014).
-Roberts et al. (2014) also conclude that fluxes of $\sim 5 \text{ g/cm}^2/\text{ka}$ are not capable of significantly increasing the 231 Pa/ 230 Th ratio in a circulation controlled setting.
-Interestingly, when the 230Th normalized sediment flux is the greatest, reaching values up to 20 g/cm2/ka, 231 Pa/ 230 Th is the lowest with values clearly below the production ratio.
+Further, the 230Th normalized sediment flux is lowest when 231Pa/230Th is highest and vice-versa (Fig. 5) arguing against a major influence of particle flux on the temporal evolution of the 231Pa/230Th record.
+This observation is further corroborated by the 230Th normalized vertical sediment-accumulation rate of around 3 to 7 g/cm2/ka for the time periods of highest 231Pa/230Th.
+Similar vertical fluxes have been reported from sites of circulation dominated 231Pa/230Th records (McManus et al., 2004; Gherardi et al., 2009; Roberts et al., 2014).
+Roberts et al. (2014) also conclude that fluxes of ~5 g/cm2/ka are not capable of significantly increasing the 231Pa/230Th ratio in a circulation controlled setting.
+Interestingly, when the 230Th normalized sediment flux is greatest, reaching values up to 20 g/cm2/ka, 231Pa/230Th is lowest with values clearly below the production ratio.
 The section featuring the overall highest 231Pa/230Th corresponds to the LGM (around 29 cm) and is characterized by a massive change in sedimentary composition as well as in the environmental boundary conditions.
-Due to the high abundances of preserved foraminifera and high IRD counts, a certain particle effect on the 231Pa scavenging behavior cannot be excluded but is considered to be of subordinate relevance since these particle types are not of primary importance for the scavenging of protactinium (Chase and Anderson 2004).
+Due to the high abundances of preserved foraminifera and high IRD counts, a certain particle effect on the 231Pa scavenging behavior cannot be excluded but is considered to be of subordinate relevance since these particle types are not of primary importance for the scavenging of protactinium (Chase et al. 2004).

+284 4.3.
 The effect of sediment winnowing on 231Pa/230Th